danielabar/meblog/src/markdown/rails-blocked-host-docker-clean.md

 Ok well if they can communicate at a network level, what about running `curl` in the shell (still in the Rails 5 container)?
 Tried `curl http://subapp_api_1:4000/api/subscription` (along with necessary auth headers), and *amazingly*, this also returned the Rails 6 html error page `<h1>Blocked host: subapp_api_1</h1>`!

+At the same time, I was monitoring the log files for the container running the subscription service and there was no activity there, confirming that the http requests were never getting past the Rails 5 container.

 ## Solution: Docker Cleanup

 After nearly a day of investigation, my manager suggested wiping out all the Docker things to get a fresh start.
 Was it possible that somehow the Rails 5 and 6 image layers had gotten mixed up?
 Seems strange but at this point had exhausted all the other possibilities so why not try this.